 The contest, organized by Berlin-based BigRep and Halifax-based NOVACAD Systems, was open to students across Canada to design a chair for 3D printing.
-Ms Héroux’s design for a 3D-printed stool, named “Sans Modération”, is an aesthetically original and FDM-inspired furniture design that the jury today announce as the winning entry.
+Ms Héroux’s design for a 3D-printed stool, named “Sans Modération”, is an aesthetically original and FFF-inspired furniture design that the jury announced today as the winning entry.

 Of the Innovation Award and her own church-vault-inspired design, second-year Masters student Ms Héroux said, “This contest was the perfect opportunity to push the boundaries of 3D printing and to think about this manufacturing process on a whole new scale, which is possible thanks to the BigRep ONE's printing volume.
 “Sans Modération” was born of my interest in digital design and fabrication, and new technologies.”

 The design demonstrated a strong understanding of the potential of 3D printing, and of the BigRep ONE large-scale printer.
 It uses the dual extrusion capacity of the ONE to create a complex structure that has its own unique aesthetics.
 It starts from a simple geometric form from the top and turns into an abstract pattern when looking from the side.

 Competition jury member Amir Fattal, Head of Marketing & Creative Projects at BigRep, said of the decision, “We were blown away by the caliber of entries, which made the final decision all the more difficult.
 In the end, Sandrine’s design was a clear winner for us because of its fulfilment of all criteria, especially that it is a chair design only possible with FFF.”